-| Bet Type | Objective | Bet Range |
+Bet Type | Objective | Bet Range |

-| Feeler Bet/Probe Bet | Extract information from your opponent | 1/3 the size of Pot |
+Feeler Bet/Probe Bet | Extract information from your opponent | 1/3 the size of Pot |

-The probe bet will always let you know WHERE YOU STAND in the hand.
+Now, the feeler bet or probe bet is similar to the continuation bet, but its purpose is to let you know WHERE YOU STAND (er, make that sit) in the hand.
 If you never bet, you will never recognize what your opponents are holding.
+Hence, the name feeler bet or probe bet.
+You are "getting a feel for"--that's right, "probing" to find out--how strong your opponents' hands are.

-The probe bet accomplishes four things:
+The feeler bet or probe bet accomplishes four things:

 Betting is an ESSENTIAL part of becoming good at Texas Holdem poker.